Recipes & Cooking

 Courtesy lindsey pine

 If you’re looking for a refreshing treat, how about a fruit dessert with a twist?
 This fruit salad with orange blossom water isn’t any ordinary fruit salad, says Lindsey Pine, MS, RDN, a certified sports dietitian in Los Angeles.
 “The orange blossom water and fresh chopped mint elevate the fruit to a whole new level with an intoxicating floral aroma,” she says.
 “Melons contribute so much nutrition, including fiber and antioxidants—such as the healthy vision-promoting antioxidants lutein and zeaxanthin.”
 Prefer a salad with berries, mango, kiwi, grapes, and oranges?
 Fork into this California fruit salad from Heather Bainbridge, EdM, MA, RDN, a private practice dietitian in Bucks County, PA.
-Check out more exotic fruits that will change your diet forever.

 Courtesy Courtesy EA Stewart